ArshanKaudinya/PDFhelper/README.md

 ### Key Features
-- Upload PDFs directly from the browser
+- Upload PDFs directly from your browser
 - Embeddings are generated and stored locally
 - Ask natural questions about uploaded PDFs
 - Search within chat by keywords